 Our system allows for superior power harvesting and module management by deploying power optimizers at each PV module while maintaining a competitive system cost by keeping the alternating current ("AC") inversion and grid interaction centralized using a simplified DC-AC inverter.
 The entire system is monitored through our cloud-based monitoring platform that enables reduced system operation and maintenance ("O&M") costs.
-Our system enables each PV module to operate at its own maximum power point ("MPP"), rather than a system-wide average, enabling dynamic response to real-world conditions, such as atmospheric conditions, PV module aging, soiling and shading and offering improved energy yield relative to tradition inverter systems.
+Our system enables each PV module to operate at its own maximum power point ("MPP"), rather than a system-wide average, enabling dynamic response to real-world conditions, such as atmospheric conditions, PV module aging, soiling and shading and offering improved energy yield relative to traditional inverter systems.
 In addition to higher efficiency, our system's installed cost per watt is competitive with traditional inverter systems of leading manufacturers and generally lower than comparable microinverter systems of leading manufacturers.
 Furthermore, our architecture allows for complex rooftop system designs and enhanced safety and reliability.
+Our technology and system architecture are protected by 39 awarded patents and 136 patent applications filed worldwide.

 We primarily sell our products directly to large solar installers and engineering, procurement and construction firms ("EPCs") and indirectly to thousands of smaller solar installers through large distributors and electrical equipment wholesalers.
-Our customers include leading providers of solar PV systems to residential and commercial end users such as SolarCity Corporation, SunRun Inc.
+Our customers include leading providers of solar

-and Vivint Solar, Inc. We sell to key solar distributors and electrical equipment wholesalers such as AliusEnergy BV, Krannich Solar Group, Segen Ltd. and Soligent Distribution, LLC.
+PV systems to residential and commercial end users such as SolarCity Corporation ("SolarCity"), SunRun Inc. and Vivint Solar, Inc. We sell to key sola distributors and electrical equipment wholesalers such as AliusEnergy BV, Krannich Solar Group ("Krannich"), Segen Ltd. and Soligent Distribution, LLC.
 We also sell our power optimizers to several PV module manufacturers that offer PV modules with our power optimizer physically embedded into their modules.

 We were founded in 2006 and began commercial shipments in 2010.
-As of November 30, 2014, we have shipped approximately 4.4 million power optimizers and 195,000 inverters.
-Approximately 89,000 installations, many of which may include multiple inverters, are currently connected to, and monitored through, our cloud-based monitoring platform.
+As of December 31, 2014, we have shipped approximately 4.5 million power optimizers and 201,000 inverters.
+Approximately 95,000 installations, many of which may include multiple inverters, are currently connected to, and monitored through, our cloud-based monitoring platform.
 Our revenue grew from \$79.0 million in fiscal 2013 to \$133.2 million in fiscal 2014.
-Our gross margin increased from 5.6% in fiscal 2013 to 16.5% in fiscal 2014.
-However, although our net income was positive for the quarter ended September 30, 2014, we have a history of losses and negative cash flow from operating activity, including an accumulated deficit of \$138.6 million as c September 30, 2014 and incurred net losses of \$28.2 million in fiscal 2013 and \$21.4 million in fiscal 2014.
-Our technology and system architecture are protected by 36 awarded patents and 120 patent applications filed worldwide.
+Our revenue grew from \$58.1 million in the first six months of fiscal 2014 to \$140.3 million in the first six months of fiscal 2015.
+Our gross margin increased from 5.6% in fiscal 2013 to 16.5% in fiscal 2014, and increased from 12.1% in the first six months of fiscal 2014 to 21.3% in the first six months of fiscal 2015.
+However, although our net income and cash flow from operating activity were positive for the six months ended December 31, 2014, we have a history of losses and negative cash flow from operating activity, including an accumulated deficit of \$135.2 million as of December 31, 2014 and incurred net losses of \$28.2 million in fiscal 2013 and \$21.4 million in fiscal 2014.
+Net income for the first six months of fiscal 2015 was \$5.9 million, compared with a net loss of \$13.1 million in the first six months of fiscal 2014.